How to Explore Magnetic Island in One Day?

 The hike up to the Fort naturally leads you through the lush eucalyptus forest where you will be all amazed when spotting your first koala!
 They hide here and there on the branches in the eucalyptus trees – and are just as cute in real life as you imagine them!

-A last thing you won’t want to miss before heading back to Townsville is the rock wallabies (the marsupials which are the tiniest kind of kangaroos that exists) living in the rocky terrain at the coast on the northern side of Geoffrey Bay at Arcadia.
-Here they hop around in their rocky habitat – always ready for snacks offered by the visitors.
+A last thing you won’t want to miss before heading back to Townsville is the rock wallabies (the marsupials which are the tiniest kind of kangaroos that exist) living in the rocky terrain at the coast on the northern side of Geoffrey Bay at Arcadia.
+Here, they hop around in their rocky habitat – always ready for snacks.

-At the end of an amazing day on the Great Barrier Reef island, you will take the ferry back to Townsville!
-No doubt you will sleep very well after your long day on Magnetic Island!
+You will take the ferry back to Townsville at the end of an eventful day on the Great Barrier Reef island!
+You will sleep very well after your long day on Magnetic Island!

 Read next: Explore Queensland’s Outback: Chillagoe